XenitAB/xenitab.github.io/docs/xks/operator-guide/agents.md

 ```

 The Service Principal credentials need to be stored as a secret when running Packer from GitHub.
 This step does not have to be followed when setting up Azure DevOps.
 The Service Principal id and
 credentials can be retreived after the Terraform has bee applied.
-Read the [operator guide](./operator-guide/#configure-service-principal) for information about how to get the crecredential
+Read the [getting started guide](./getting-started/#configure-service-principal) for information about how to get the crecredential
 information, the difference being that the application will be named `sp-rg-xks-prod-ghrunner-contributor` instead of `az-mg-lz-xks-owner`.
 The secret should be added to the repository packer, as the
 VM image only has to be built for production it is enough to create the secret `AZURE_CREDENTIALS_PROD`.
 The format of the secret content should be as the example below.